 Oh yeah… It’s happening.
 It has been quite a year of long workdays, lots of hours, and trying to find a balance between work, family,-friends, and a little time for just me.
 This space at Book Journey has been long neglected as I just did not have it in me to write a review.

 But… We are not done here.
 This is one of my favorite events of the year and was I going to miss it when people started asking if it was happening again this year?
 No way.
 We are soooooooooooo doing this.

 So what is First Book?
 First Book is the first book you plan on reading in the New Year.
 It can be a long-coveted read you have not had time for, a guilty pleasure read like a re-read of a favorite… really it can be anything – it is, after all, YOUR First Book.

 Make it AWESOME.

-Here are just a few of the books that came in last year:
+Here are just a few of the over 100 books that came in last year:

 And yeah… that’s just a few.
 I do hope you will join in.
 It is fun to see friends and authors who participate as well as people from all over the world.